gradikay/LuxeHairStudio/README-Store-Hours.md

 - ⚠️ **"Closing Soon"** with a countdown timer before closing
 - 🕐 **Exact hours** for today and when you'll be open next

-All of this updates automatically by reading your `store-hours.json` file - no programming needed!
+All of this updates automatically from data built into your website - no external files needed!

 ## 📋 Step-by-Step Instructions